Edwards asks judge to widen absentee balloting for elections

-BATON ROUGE (AP) — Gov. John Bel Edwards is asking a federal judge to order Louisiana’s elections chief to broaden the use of absentee-by-mail voting for the fall elections because of the coronavirus pandemic.
+BATON ROUGE, La - Gov. John Bel Edwards is asking a federal judge to order Louisiana’s elections chief to broaden the use of absentee-by-mail voting for the fall elections because of the coronavirus pandemic.

 The Democratic governor filed the request with the court Wednesday evening in an ongoing lawsuit by voting rights advocates seeking to widen mail-in balloting options for the Nov.
 3 presidential and congressional election and a Dec.
 5 state runoff election.